-Retirees and Beneficiaries 27
+Retirees and Beneficiaries 28

-Inactive, Nonretired Members 6
+Inactive, Nonretired Members 8

-Active Members 32
+Active Members 27

-Total 65
+Total 63

 Contributions - The amount of employee and employer contributions have been established under Rhode Island General Law Chapter 45-21.
 General employees with less than 20 years of service as of June 30, 2012 are required to contribute 1% (2% if the employer opted to provide a COLA) of their salaries.
 General employees with more than 20 years of service as of June 30, 2012 are required to contribute 8.25%.
 Public safety employees are required to contribute 9% (10% if employer opted to provide a COLA) of their salaries.
 The Central Coventry Fire District contributes at a rate of covered employee payroll as determined by an independent actuary on an annual basis.
 The General Assembly can amend the amount of these contribution requirements.
-The Central Coventry Fire District contributed \$733,086 in the year ended August 31, 2022 which was 38.9% of annual covered payroll.
+The Central Coventry Fire District contributes \$718,441 in the year ended August 31, 2023 which was 34.8% of annual covered payroll.

-Net Pension Liability (Asset) - The total pension liability was determined by actuarial valuations performed as of June 30, 2020 and rolled forward to June 30, 2021, using the following actuarial assumptions, applied to all periods included in the measurement.
+Net Pension Liability (Asset) - The total pension liability was determined by actuarial valuations performed as of June 30, 2021 and rolled forward to June 30, 2022, using the following actuarial assumptions, applied to all periods included in the measurement.

-ons Used in the Valuations to determine the Net Pension Liability at the June 30, nt date (June 30, 2020 valuation rolled forward to June 30, 2021) Actuarial Cost Method Entry Age Normal - the Individual Entry Age Actuarial Cost methodology is used.
-Amortization Method Level Percent of Payroll - Closed Actuarial Assumptions Investment Rate of Return 7.00% Projected Salary Increases General Employees - 3.5% to 7.25%; Police & Fire Employees - 4.0% to 14.0% Inflation 2.50% Mortality Mortality - Variants of the PUB (10) Tables for Healthy and Disabled Retirees, projected with Scale Ultimate MP16.
-Cost of Living Adjustments The known COLA for certain MERS units in calendar years 2019 and 2020 were 1.86% and 1.56%, respectively, and this was reflected in the June 30, 2019 valuation.
-All future COLAs were assumed to be 2.1% per annum for all MERS units with the COLA provision.
+Summary of Actuarial Assumptions Used in the Valuations to determine the Net Pension Liability at the June 30, 2022 measurement date (June 30, 2021 valuation rolled forward to June 30, 2022) Actuarial Cost Method Entry Age Normal - the Individual Entry Age Actuarial Cost methodology is used Amortization Method Level Percent of Payroll - Closed Actuarial Assumptions Investment Rate of Return 7.00% Projected Salary Increases General Employees - 3.25% to 7.25% ; Police & Fire Employees - 4.0% to 14.0% Inflation 2.50% Mortality Mortality - Variants of the PUB (10) Tables for Healthy and Disabled Retirees, projected with Scale Ultimate MP16.
+Cost of Living Adjustments All future COLAs were assumed to be 2.1% per annum for all MERS units with the COLA provision.

-The actuarial assumptions used in the June 30, 2020 valuation rolled forward to June 30, 2021 and the calculation of the total pension liability at June 30, 2021 were consistent with the results of an actuarial experience study performed as of June 30, 2019.
+The actuarial assumptions used in the June 30, 2021 valuation rolled forward to June 30, 2022 and the calculation of the total pension liability at June 30, 2022 were consistent with the results of an actuarial experience study performed as of June 30, 2019 for the six year period as approved by the System's Board on May 22, 2020.

 The long-term expected rate of return best-estimate on pension plan investments was determined by the actuary using a building-block method.
-The actuary started by calculating best-estimate future expected real rates of return (expected returns net of pension plan investment expense and inflation) for each major asset class, based on a collective summary of capital market expectations from 39 sources.
-The June 30, 2021 expected arithmetic returns over the long-term (20 years) by asset class are summarized in the following table:
+The actuary started by calculating best-estimate future expected real rates of return (expected returns net of pension plan investment expense and inflation) for each major asset class, based on a collective summary of capital market expectations from 40 sources.
+The June 30, 2022 expected arithmetic returns over the long-term (20 years) by asset class are summarized in the following table: